-Mean peak plasma concentrations of 3.8 micro mol/L are attained after 20 to 60 minutes after ingestion of one tablet of 50 mg.
-Ingestion together with food has no influence on the amount of diclofenac absorbed although onset and rate of absorption may be slightly delayed.
+Diclofenac is rapidly and completely absorbed from diclofenac potassium.
+Mean peak plasma concentrations of 5.5 micromol/L are attained after 5 to 20 minutes after ingestion of one sachet of 50 mg.

+Ingestion together with food is expected to have no influence on the amount of diclofenac absorbed although onset and rate of absorption may be slightly delayed.